Preprod-Labs/DIY-SupervisedClassifiers/README.md

 - **Validation Samples**: 150
 - **Supervalidation Samples**: 100

+> **Note:** Since the data was in <ins>continuous form (numeric data)</ins> instead of categorical, we have used Gaussian Naive Bayes.
+If the data were categorical, then we would have used Categorical Naive Bayes.

 ## Program Flow

 1. **Data Ingestion and Transformation:** Extract data from 'Data/Master', transform it, and store it in a MySQL database. [`ingest_transform.py`]